 (But he never calls, never writes.
 He does tweet a lot though, to give him his dues).

-Justin Edinburgh is part of the Tottenham side which first wins my support, aged 10.
-They have England’s Italia 90 stars of Lineker and Gascoigne in their ranks.
-And they have Justin Edinburgh.
+Justin Edinburgh was part of a Tottenham side that first won my support, aged 10.
+They had England’s Italia 90 stars of Gary Lineker and Paul Gascoigne in their ranks.
+And they had Justin Edinburgh.
 I remember Edinburgh’s ill-tempered youthful duel with a skinny 19-year old Roy Keane in the 1991 FA Cup final against Nottingham Forest.

 Amongst my early memories of attending matches at White Hart Lane is Edinburgh going sprawling to the turf under a challenge during a pulsating 3-3 draw against Liverpool in 1993.
-This happens right in front of our stand behind the goal, a certain penalty.
-But it is not given, possibly because we have already been awarded a penalty in the game – one that was less clear.
-We are livid.
-It is the most unjust thing to ever happen.
+This happened right in front of our stand behind the goal, a certain penalty.
+But it was not given, possibly because we had already been awarded a penalty in the game – one that was less clear.
+We were furious.
+It was the most unjust thing to ever happen.

-A spectacular last ditch goal-line clearance at Aston Villa also stands out, but in truth I mostly remember blaming him for goals Tottenham concede.
-Whether my youthful judgement is entirely sound, it’s hard to know.
+A spectacular last ditch goal-line clearance at Aston Villa also stands out, but in truth I mostly remember blaming him for goals Tottenham conceded.
+Whether my youthful judgement was entirely sound, it’s hard to know.

-Edinburgh spends the best part of his career as Tottenham left back, ten years.
+Edinburgh spent the best part of his career as a Tottenham left back, ten years.
 That alone is no small feat, albeit in a team locked into mid-table Premier League obscurity.
-He eventually moves to Portsmouth before finally becoming a player manager back in his native Essex with Billericay Town.
+He eventually left for Portsmouth before finishing his playing days as a player manager back in his native Essex with Billericay Town.

-The next time Edinburgh appears on my radar is in his role as manager of Newport County.
-He has earned them promotion to the Football League the previous season, and I’m beginning to photograph professional matches.
-He is the subject of my first ever publication in a profile piece about him having to work his way up through the leagues in management.
+The next time Edinburgh appeared on my radar was in his role as manager of Newport County.
+He earned them promotion to the Football League just before I started photographing professional matches.
+He was the subject of my first ever publication in a profile piece about him having to work his way up through the leagues in management.
 In the picture he appeals to the referee during a lively League Two match against Chesterfield in December 2013.
-He is emblazoned with an exasperated expression I will photograph many more times over the next year or so.
+He is emblazoned with an exasperated expression I photographed many more times over the next year or so.

-As photographers you never have access to these people like reporters.
+As photographers you rarely have access to these people like reporters do.
 You never really converse or interact, unless perhaps you are a club photographer.
 As a photographer generally, working human relationships tend to be cosmetic and mechanical.
 In and out.
 Move on.
 Next job.

-Edinburgh’s spell with Newport is a success but he may think he’s taken them as far as he can when he decides to leave the club for Gillingham in 2015.
+Edinburgh’s spell with Newport was a success but he probably thought he’d taken them as far as he could when he decided to leave the club for Gillingham in 2015.
 It’s unusual for managers to choose to leave, rather than be sacked or part ways ‘by mutual consent’, especially at this level.

-I photograph Edinburgh take his new Gillingham side to Bristol City in March that year before he fades from my awareness again.
+I photographed Edinburgh take his new Gillingham side to Bristol City in March that year before he faded in my awareness.

-In recent weeks, football news informs me he has achieved another promotion from non-league with East London side Leyton Orient.
-Pictures show him celebrating in typically robust fashion, there’s a video of him in the dressing room congratulating and celebrating with his players.
+In recent weeks, football news informed me that he had achieved another promotion from non-league with east London side, Leyton Orient.
+Pictures showed him celebrating in typically robust fashion.
+There’s a video of him in the dressing room congratulating and celebrating with his players.

-Last week I see a headline mentioning his health.
-A quick Google reveals he has been admitted to hospital but details are vague.
-Last night I see a headline reporting his death and am instantly stung, stunned, shocked, saddened: all those tired but true reaction words.
+Last week I saw a headline mentioning his health.
+A quick Google revealed he had been admitted to hospital but the details were vague.
+Last night I saw a headline reporting his death and was instantly stung, stunned, shocked, saddened: all those tired but true reaction words.
 Edinburgh suffered a cardiac arrest on Monday and died on Saturday.
-He leaves a wife and two children, as well as a big presence that will be sorely missed throughout football.
+He leaves a wife and two children, as well as a big presence that will be missed throughout football.

 Sudden death is always shocking.
-When you have that sense of familiarity, of knowing someone and observing them from a young age, and of having photographed someone regularly, it feels all the more shocking.
-Here is a man who worked closely with health and fitness professionals day-to-day over many years.
-And apparently he can have a heart attack and die, just like that.
+But when you have that sense of familiarity, of knowing someone and observing them from a young age, and of having photographed someone regularly, it feels all the more shocking.
+Here was a man who worked closely with health and fitness professionals day-to-day over many years.
+And apparently he can have a heart attack and die.
+Just like that.
 It is a sobering reminder about life being fragile and precious and all those over-sentimental cliched quotes, and how they are true.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.